yu68/RNA-Hi-C/doc/source/Analysis_pipeline.rst

 An annotation file for different types of RNAs in mm9 genome (bed format, 'all_RNAs-rRNA_repeat.txt.gz') was included in Data folder.
 The annotation bed12 file for lincRNA and mRNA ('Ensembl_mm9.genebed.gz') was also included in Data folder.
 One can use the option ``-a ../Data/all_RNAs-rRNA_repeat.txt.gz -A ../Data/Ensembl_mm9.genebed.gz`` for annotation.

-Transcript reference requirements:
-   Transcript references should be downloaded from Ensembl (preferably with BioMart) with the following header information:
+**Transcript reference requirements.** Transcript references should be downloaded from Ensembl (preferably with BioMart) with the following header information separated by '|':

   =============  =========================================
   Order          Header information
   =============  =========================================